sim642/oop-lambda-template/README.md

 ```
 Lambdas are implementations of functional interfaces: the signature of the lambda must match the signature of the single abstract method in the interface.
 In that case the body of the lambda will be the implementation of that method.
 This saves us from having to write lots of boilerplate for anonymous inner classes as seen in the first example.

+While multiline lambdas are possible, they are often considered bad style.
+It is neater to put the long body into a separate method and call that instead in a single line lambda (or even better, use a method reference).

 ### Lambda types
 Java is a statically typed language and so far every variable, field and parameter type has been explicitly written out but that's not the case with lambdas: usually the parameters only have names and the return type isn't written.
 How can this possibly work and still be correct?